-BBYO Passport is offering a similar four-week experience in Poland and Israel this coming summer from June 29 - July 28, 2014.
+BBYO Passport is offering a similar four-week experience in Poland and Israel this coming summer.
 The program is based on ten days of travel in Poland, Prague & Budapest followed by a three week journey in Israel.

-Complete details are available at Israel Journey - Central
+Complete details are available at Central Europe Discovery + Israel Journey

 Summer Travel Program Discount

 Did you know that March of the Living alumni automatically qualify for a $250 registration discount towards a summer program with BBYO Passport?
-A world of travel opportunities await you in Europe, South Africa, Costa Rica, the Western USA, and Israel.
+A world of travel opportunities await you in Europe, Africa, Latin America and Israel.